- Offshore Tax Avoidance

 - Related-party loans

 Once money or property titles are moved offshore, the taxpayer can manage it with ease using fund transfers.
 Although this is technically legal, it is incredibly frowned upon by the IRS.
 The public is also maddened by the recent revelations in offshore tax avoidance; low-income families struggle to meet their tax obligations while the super-rich avoid paying anything at all using offshore tax havens.
 Small business owners are sometimes crippled by their debt, but huge companies such as General Electric somehow managed a $0 tax bill in 2010.

-Common Offshore Tax Havens used for Tax Evasion
+Top Offshore Tax Havens

 There are many popular places successful businesses and wealthy individuals choose for offshore tax evasion.

-- In addition to being a tropical paradise, Bermuda and the Cayman Islands both offer full protection for corporate profits.
+- Bermuda and the Cayman Islands: In addition to being a tropical paradise, both offer full protection for corporate profits.

-- Switzerland allows wealthy individuals to shield both their income from taxes and their identity from prying eyes.
+- Switzerland: Allows wealthy individuals to shield both their income from taxes and their identity from prying eyes.